Muhammad Oliver

-Muhammad Ramadan Oliver (born March 12, 1969) is an American former professional football cornerback who played in the National Football League (NFL) for the Denver Broncos, Green Bay Packers, Kansas City Chiefs, Miami Dolphins and Washington Redskins.
+Muhammad Ramadan Oliver (born March 12, 1969) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Denver Broncos, Green Bay Packers, Kansas City Chiefs, Miami Dolphins and Washington Redskins.
 He was selected 249th overall by the Broncos in the ninth round of the 1992 NFL draft.
-He played college football at the University of Oregon.
+He played college football for the Oregon Ducks.

 Oliver is a former decathlete, who set his personal best score (8087 points) on June 6, 1992, at the NCAA championships in Austin, Texas.

-His son, Isaiah Oliver, played college football at Colorado and now plays in the NFL for the New York Jets.
+His son, Isaiah Oliver, played college football for the Colorado Buffaloes and now plays in the NFL for the New York Jets.